 Requirements: MATLAB® and FPGA design software can either be locally installed on your computer or on a network accessible device.
 If you use software from the network you will need a second network adapter installed in your computer to provide a private network to the FPGA development board.
 Consult the hardware and networking guides for your computer to learn how to install the network adapter.

-Open the hdlcoderviterbi_for_fil.mdl.
-Due to the large quantity of data to process , the simulation takes approximately 9 seconds without FIL.
+Open the model.
+Due to the large quantity of data to process, the simulation takes approximately 9 seconds without FIL.
 We will improve the simulation speed in the following steps by using a FPGA-in-the-Loop.

 This step requires HDL Coder.
-If you do not have HDL Coder, you can copy pre-generated HDL files to the current directory using this command:
+If you do not have HDL Coder, you can use pre-generated HDL files in the current directory.

 If you are going to use these copied files, go directly to step 3.

 Generate HDL code for the Viterbi block subsystem by performing these steps: